 Completing A Transfer Path

-The freshman and sophomore years of a college or university program may be completed at Crafton Hills College.
-Transfer students may choose one of four systems:
+A student's freshman and sophomore years of a college or university program may be completed at Crafton Hills College.
+Transfer students can choose one of four systems:

-In order to transfer to the college or university of your choice, it is necessary to take courses in the following areas:
+In order to transfer to the college or university of their choice, it is necessary to meet the requirements outlined below.

 Regardless of major, general education requirements are determined by the college or university the transfer student has chosen.
-Listed below are plans for transfer to the California State University System and the University of California System, and some information about transferring to a private or out-of-state institutions.
+Listed below are plans for transfer to the CSU and UC systems, as well as some information about transferring to a private or out-of-state institution.

-- All required courses in Areas A, B, and E
+- All required courses in Areas A, B, E, and F

-“SIGETC,” IGETC for STEM is only approved for the Associate in Science in Chemistry for Transfer Degree and the Associate in Science in Biology for Transfer Degree.
-This pattern allows students to defer completion of one course from IGETC Area 3, one course from IGETC Area 4, and one course in Area 6 (Language Other Than English/LOTE -- for students who have not previously satisfied LOTE through proficiency) until after transfer.
+SIGETC, IGETC for STEM, is only approved for the Associate in Science in Chemistry for Transfer Degree and the Associate in Science in Biology for Transfer Degree.
+This pattern allows students to defer completion of one (1) course from each IGETC Area 3, 4, and LOTE (Language Other Than English) for students who have not previously satisfied the requirement through proficiency until after transfer.
 Students earning the AS-T in Chemistry or Biology with this pattern must complete the following before transfer:

 - All required courses in Areas 1, 2, and 5

-This certification is only accepted by UC if the UC major program or college to which you are applying accepts partial IGETC certification.
+SIGETC certification is only accepted by the UC if both the UC major program and campus applied to accepts partial IGETC certification.

-The University Transfer Center (UTC) has specific transfer requirements for several Private and Out-of-State Colleges, including Loma Linda, Biola University, California Lutheran College, University of Redlands and the University of Southern California (USC).
-Some schools allow the use of the Intersegmental General Education Transfer Curriculum (IGETC) and/or the California State University General Education Requirements (CSUGE) to meet lower division General Education requirements.
-Check with the UTC or a counselor for details.
+The University Transfer Center has collected exact transfer requirements for several Private and Out-of-State Colleges, including Loma Linda, Biola University, California Lutheran College, University of Redlands and the University of Southern California (USC).
+Some schools allow the use IGETC and/or the CSUGE to meet lower division general education requirements.
+Check with the University Transfer Center or a counselor for additional information.

 These are generally freshmen and sophomore level courses in your major to provide the background and preparation needed to enter a college or university at the junior level.
 Crafton Hills College has articulated lower division major requirements with CSU San Bernardino, UC Riverside and many other CSU and UC schools.
 This information is available at www.assist.org.
 See a counselor for assistance.

-These are courses of choice that are taken to fill in the areas not covered by general education or major requirements.
-Students must take enough “elective” courses to meet the minimum number of units required for transfer.
-All CSU and UC campuses require a minimum of sixty (60) transferable units in order to be eligible to transfer “as a junior.”
+Electives are courses of choice that are taken to fill in the areas not covered by general education or major requirements.
+Students must take enough elective courses to meet the minimum number of units required for transfer.
+All CSU and UC campuses require a minimum of sixty (60) transferable units in order to be eligible to transfer as a junior.
 Private and Out-of-State schools vary widely regarding the number of units required for transfer.

-The CSU system requires at least a 2.0 GPA, while the UC system requires at least a 2.4 GPA to apply.
-However, these figures are minimum GPA requirements!
-Many colleges and universities and impacted majors within some colleges expect higher grade point averages for admission.
-Non-residents of California must have at least a 2.8 GPA to apply to a UC.
-Again, Private and Out-of-State schools vary regarding the minimum GPA admission for transfer.
+The CSU system requires a minimum 2.0 GPA, while the UC system requires a minimum 2.4 GPA to apply.
+Non-residents of California must have a minimum 2.8 GPA to apply to a UC.
+Many colleges, universities, and highly selective majors within some colleges expect higher grade point averages for admission.
+Private and Out-of-State schools vary regarding the minimum GPA admission for transfer.